spineda2019/DigitalSignalAnalyzer/README.md

 # DigitalSignalAnalyzer
-To build this, make sure you have Qt installed for your platform, the in your shell, execute the following commands
+To build this, make sure you have Qt installed for your platform, then in your shell, execute the following commands
 ```sh
 mkdir build